rotexsoft/leanorm/docs/db-connector-class.md

     ): mixed

     /////////////////////////////////////////////////////////////
-    // Use this to fetch one or more rows from a database table
+    // Use this to fetch a sequential array of all rows returned
+    // by the select query ( where each row is an associative
+    // array where the keys are the column names)
     //
-    // - If the query matches one or more rows, an array of
-    // associative arrays is returned
-    //
-    // - An empty array is returned if no row(s) are / is matched
+    // - An empty array is returned if no row is returned by
+    //   the query
     /////////////////////////////////////////////////////////////
     public function dbFetchAll(
         string $select_query,